FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 Does FP&A pay better than accounting?

-Do you need CFA for FP&A?
+Do you need a CFA for FP&A?

 However, a CFA is the most prestigious credential for financial professionals.
 It strengthens your background in finance fundamentals and makes you more competitive when applying for FP&A roles.